 If~$F$ is an arbitrary compact surface embedded in~$\mathbb R^3$ such that~$K\subset\partial F$, then~$\tb(K;F)$ is defined as~$\tb(K;F')$, where~$F'$ is the appropriately oriented intersection of a small tubular neighborhood~$U$ of~$K$ with~$F$ (the shift of~$K$ along~$v$ should then be chosen so small that the shifted knot does not escape from~$U$). \end{defi}

 Let~$K$ be a Legendrian knot, and let~$F\subset\mathbb R^3$ be a compact surface such that~$K\subset\partial F$.
-It is elementary to see that the following three conditions are equivalent: \begin{enumerate} \item $\tb(K;F)=0$; \item $F$ is isotopic relative to~$K$ so a surface~$F'$ such that~$F'$ is tangent to~$\xi_+$ along~$K$; \item $F$ is isotopic relative to~$K$ so a surface~$F'$ such that~$F'$ is transverse to~$\xi_+$ along~$K$. \end{enumerate}
+It is elementary to see that the following three conditions are equivalent: \begin{enumerate} \item $\tb(K;F)=0$; \item $F$ is isotopic relative to~$K$ to a surface~$F'$ such that~$F'$ is tangent to~$\xi_+$ along~$K$; \item $F$ is isotopic relative to~$K$ to a surface~$F'$ such that~$F'$ is transverse to~$\xi_+$ along~$K$. \end{enumerate}

 In 3-dimensional contact topology, Giroux's convex surfaces play a fundamental role~\cite{Gi,gi1,giroux01}.
 Especially important are convex annuli with Legendrian boundary and relative Thurston--Bennequin numbers of both boundary component equal to zero, since, vaguely speaking, any closed convex surface, viewed up to isotopy in the class of convex surfaces, can be build up from such annuli by gluing along a Legendrian graph.